HualinR/KSRIR/README.md

 1. Clone or download this repository.
 2. Open `ICASSP25_test.m` in MATLAB.
 3. Modify the input path in the script to point to your WAV files.
-4. Run the script:`ICASSP25_test.m`
+4. Run the script `ICASSP25_test.m`

 ---

 ## ⚙️ Configuration

 Change Input Files:
-Replace the contents of the Test_wav_files/ folder with your own reference and synthesized audio files.
+Replace the contents of the `Test_wav_files/` folder with your own reference and synthesized audio files.

 Adjust Segment Length:
-In xRIRAnalyzer_HR.m, you can change the length of the captured segments using the variable tau3.
+In `xRIRAnalyzer_HR.m`, you can change the length of the captured segments using the variable `tau3`.

 ---